 “Wait—so where would I meet these people?”

-Because self-publishing requires that you find your own editor, cover designer,
+Because self-publishing requires that you find your own editor, cover designer, formatter and launch team members, you end up connecting with people throughout your whole writing experience.

 The camaraderie allows people to expand far beyond what they could have done on their own, or what they would have been limited to with a traditional publisher.